Efficient Joint Resource Allocation for Wireless Powered ISAC with Target Localization: Problem Formulation

-where $W$ denotes the effective bandwidth, $h_{m,n}$ denotes the channel gain from transmitter $m$ to target $n$, with $m=0$ corresponding to the BS and $m \in \mathcal{M}$ corresponding to the users. $\sigma^2$ is the noise power at the BS receiver and $c$ is the speed of light.
+Here, $W$ denotes the effective bandwidth, $h_{m,n}$ denotes the channel gain from transmitter $m$ to target $n$, with $m=0$ corresponding to the BS and $m \in \mathcal{M}$ corresponding to the users.
+Moreover, $\sigma^2$ is the noise power at the BS and $c$ is the speed of light.